jeffThompson/PhysicalComputing/Week02_LEDs/Code/03-RGB_LED.md

 led = neopixel.NeoPixel(board.NEOPIXEL, 1)
 ```

 The `1` at the end specifies that we only have one RGB LED.
 If you were to hook them up externally, NeoPixels can be chained together!
-(For a cool example, see [this lightsaber](https://ziasabers.com/shop/neopixel-lightsaber/))
+(For a cool example, see [this badass lightsaber](https://ziasabers.com/shop/neopixel-lightsaber/).)

 Finally, we set the LED's brightness. `1` means full brightness, `0` is off, and `0.5` is half brightness: